ziyiyin97/ziyiyin97.github.io/_pages/about.md

 * Jan, 2023: [*Derisking geological carbon storage from high-resolution time-lapse seismic to explainable leakage detection*](https://doi.org/10.1190/tle42010069.1) was published in the January 2023 special section in seismic resolution in The Leading Edge.

 * Nov, 2022: I gave several presentations at [ML4SEISMIC annual meeting](https://slim.gatech.edu/biblio/keyword/583).

-* Oct, 2022: I accepted an internship offer from Chevron.
-I will be working as a Geophysics intern in Houston, TX in summer 2023.

 * Aug, 2022: [*De-risking Carbon Capture and Sequestration with Explainable CO2 Leakage Detection in Time-lapse Seismic Monitoring Images*](https://slim.gatech.edu/Publications/Public/Conferences/AAAI/2022/erdinc2022AAAIdcc/erdinc2022AAAIdcc.pdf) was accepted in [AAAI 2022 Fall Symposium: The Role of AI in Responding to Climate Challenges](https://www.climatechange.ai/events/aaaifss2022).